 Now that the level has some additional space to work with, there are several factors to evaluate and tune.
-The scale of the hero character in Figure 11-5 has been slightly reduced, for example, to increase the number of vertical jumps that can be executed on a single screen.
-Note that at this point you also have the opportunity to include additional vertical gameplay in the design if desired, implementing the same mechanism used to move the camera to the left and right; many 2D platformer games allow players to move through the game world both horizontally and vertically.
-This level prototype will limit movement to the x plane (left and right), although you can easily extend the level design to include vertical play in future iterations and/or subsequent levels.
+The scale of the hero character in Figure 11-5 has been reduced, for example, to increase the number of vertical jumps that can be executed on a single screen.
+Note that at this point you also have the opportunity to include additional vertical gameplay in the design if desired, implementing the same mechanism used to move the camera up and down that you used to move it left and right; many 2D platformer games allow players to move through the game world both horizontally and vertically.
+This level prototype will limit movement to the x plane (left and right) for simplicity although you can easily extend the level design to include vertical play in future iterations and/or subsequent levels.

-As you’re placing platforms in the level, you will again want to minimize design complexity while blocking out the game flow.
-Figure 11-5 adds one additional design element, a platform that moves left to right.
+As you’re placing platforms in the level you will again want to minimize design complexity while blocking out the game flow.
+Figure 11-5 adds one additional design element: a platform that moves left to right.
 Try to list the detailed sequence required to activate the three lock sections in Figure 11-5 using the same numbering methodology shown in Figure 11-1.
 When you’re finished mapping out the sequence, compare it with Figure 11-6.

 Figure 11-6.The most efficient sequence to unlock the barrier